maumercado/langchain-agents-demo/README.md

 ### main.py

 This is the entry point of the application.
-It sets up the necessary configurations, initializes the chat model, and handles user input and output.
+It sets up the necessary configurations, initializes the chat model using `ChatOpenAI`, and handles user input and output.
+The script now includes a `ChatModelStartHandler` to log the start of chat model interactions and uses a new method to create the agent with `create_openai_functions_agent`.

 ### handlers/chat_model_start_handler.py

 This module is responsible for initializing and running the chat model.
-It likely contains functions to:

-- Load the pre-trained language model
-- Process user input
-- Generate SQL queries based on natural language prompts
-- Coordinate the execution of queries and report generation
+It includes the `ChatModelStartHandler` class, which logs detailed information about the messages exchanged with the AI model, including system, human, AI, and function call messages, using the `boxen` library for formatted output.

 ### tools/sql.py